dsccommunity/FailoverClusterDsc/README.md

 ### xClusterNetwork

-Configures as cluster networks in a failover cluster.
+Configures a cluster network in a failover cluster.

 >Note: Currently this resource is only able to change the properties Name, Role
 >and Metric.
 It is not possible to add or remove cluster networks (issue #92).